seansliu/SimpleChat/README.txt

 - broadcast: send a message through the server to all online users. broadcast [message_text]

-- private: privately send a message to a user through a P2P connection. private [user] [message_text]
+- private: privately send a private message to a user through a P2P connection; the user must currently be in your address book. private [user] [message_text]

-- block: blacklist a user
-	block [user]
+- block: add a user to your blacklist; if user A has blacklisted user B, then B may no longer send messages to A nor see if A is online.
+(A may still message B and see whether B is online.) block [user]

-- unblock: remove user from your blacklist unblock [user]
+- unblock: remove a user from your blacklist. unblock [user]

-- online: check who else is currently online online
+- online: check who else is currently online. online

-- getaddress: add a user to your address book for private P2P messaging. getaddresss [user]
+- getaddress: request to add a user to your address book for private P2P messaging; if the the user agrees, then each user is added to each other's address book. getaddresss [user]

-- removeaddress: remove user from your address book--no more private messaging. removeaddress [user]
+- removeaddress: remove user from address book; each user is removed from each other's address book. removeaddress [user]

-- addressbook: check your address book to see who you can privately message. addressbook
+- addressbook: check address book to see who you can privately message. addressbook

-- help: list all recognized commands help
+- help: list all valid commands. help

+- logout: log out user and terminate SimpleChat client session. logout

+UPCOMING FEATURES

+- User statuses, e.g. available (default), busy, or invisible.

+- Groups and group messaging.